Phoenix616/s3redirector/README.md

 # S3Redirector
-Small server which authenticates with an S3 object storage service, generate signed URLs, and redirect to them.
+Small server which authenticates with an S3 object storage service, generates signed URLs, and redirects to them.
 Does not serve any files itself!

 Requires Java 17.